 Hate to unravel one of those big, flimsy road maps in the car?
 Hate to fold it up?
-Me too.
-I've switched to using road atlases on my vacation.
-They're manageable in size and easy to use.
+Join the club.
+Many people have switched to using road atlases on their vacations, especially as a back-up abroad in case they lose cell service on their smartphones.
+Because you definitely don't want to be on the side of the road, trying to find a signal for Google Maps.

 Europe is too big to put on a single map that shows you enough roads to get to any kind of rural destination, but break it up into manageable size, spiral bind it, and off you go.
 Sure, it's a bit of a mess when the road takes off off one map and onto another several pages away, but that's the price you pay for a detailed map that shows you nearly everything.

-Here are our picks for European tourism and motoring atlases, starting with big, heavy European atlases and then taking on the single country atlases.
+Here are our picks for European tourism and motoring atlases, starting with big, heavy European atlases and then taking on the single country atlases that are more manageable in size.

 02 of 06

-Maps of 46 countries; includes information on "national speed limits, toll-free motorways, car ferries, mountain passes with caravan suitability, emergency telephone numbers, and road distances, together with national parks and many other places of interest."
+This well-informed guidebook includes maps of 46 countries as well as information on "national speed limits, toll-free motorways, car ferries, mountain passes with caravan suitability, emergency telephone numbers, and road distances, together with national parks and many other places of interest."

 03 of 06